gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/adding-webhooks-for-bitbucket-cloud-gij-cloud.md

 &nbsp;

-## Configure Bitbucket Cloud Webhooks
+## How to configure a Bitbucket Cloud webhook

 1. Log in to Bitbucket and open your project.